Spheroman/ThingRanker/README.md

 This page will show the rankings of the items after the competition finishes or halfway through the competition.
 Doesn't need much else, other than maybe the ability to reset it.

 ## Docker Installation
-For a more reliable install, manually install docker and run `docker compose up`.
+For a more reliable install, manually install docker and run `docker compose up`. <br>
 For a fast and easy installation, you can run the start.sh file.
-It can be downloaded and run with `curl -sfL https://install.jacklucksack.com | sudo sh`
+It can be downloaded and run with `curl -sfL https://install.jacklucksack.com | sudo sh`.
+If you want to run it again, you can either use the same command in the original directory or you can cd into ThingRanker and run `docker compose up`.
+<br> <br>
+Once the output says server x plugin ready, you can use the app.

 ## Dev Setup
 To work on the project, you need to install MySql, PHP, and Apache2.
 Connect PHP to Apache2 and make sure that PDO_MySql is enabled.
 In Apache2, enabe mod_rewrite.so for the links to work correctly.
 In MySql, create a database named `test` with username `root` and password `billybob`.
 Once that's all set up correctly, run the install_db.sql while logged into the database.
 If you're on windows, you can use WAMP to make setup easier.